Career Readiness Programs

 For more information, email singlestopatlbcc@linnbenton.edu.

-Access the 211 Resource Search Engine »
+Access the 211 Resource Search Engine.

-kinds in Linn, Benton, and Lincoln counties.
+that provide support in Linn, Benton, and Lincoln counties.

-View the complete guide CSC Resource Guide »
+View the complete guide CSC Resource Guide.

 For information about placement testing, including hours, how to schedule your test, and sample test questions, review this Placement Testing information.